leonoorverbaan/Haptic-Caligraphy-Device/README.md

 - Press 'e' to start the excersise
 - Press 'q' to exit the excersise
-- Press 'r' to reset the current excersis
+- Press 'r' to reset the current excersise
 - Press 'n' to go to the next character
 - Press 'd' to toggle character display

----

-## Results
-Insert figures/tables

-## Conclusion
-Hypothesis accepted or rejected?

-## Recommendations
-How to improve research method?
-Further look into...

 ---